-Combining any or all of the above with the use of medicinal quality essential oils can be a highly effective way to encourage a sound sleep.
+Combining any or all of the above with the use of medicinal quality sleep essential oils can be a highly effective way to encourage a sound sleep.
 There are a number that can help.
 The key to is to be sure that you are choosing only high-quality oils and that you administer them properly.
 Here are a few suggestions from our wonderful range:

 Lavender True (organic)

 The concentrated essence of the familiar soothing Lavender has powerful therapeutic benefits to aid calm and relaxation.
 Safe and soft for families but with real power to help release the tensions of anxiety and stress.

 Another classic herbal remedy worth knowing in its purest, most concentrate form.
 It is soothing on the nerves and has calming, soporific qualities.
 Also available in a 3% blend for babies and small children.